alanphoon/jquery-scrolltop-button/README.md

 });
 </code></pre>

 <p>That's it.
-Anytime you scroll beyond the initial fold, the scroll to top button will appear at the bottom right of the screen for you.</p>
+Anytime you scroll down from the top offset (20px is default), the scroll to top button will appear at the bottom right of the screen for you.</p>